 THE MATHS APPS ROADSHOW

-In Autumn 2012 WIMCS was successful in its application for funding from the Welsh Government through the National Science Academy (NSA) and the Higher Educational Funding Council for Wales (HEFCW) to enable the subsidised delivery of its Roadshow 'Maths Apps'.
-The 50 minute 'Maths Apps' Roadshow was developed with our partners Science Made Simple with EPSRC funding.
+In Autumn 2013 WIMCS was again successful in its application for funding from the Welsh Government through the National Science Academy (NSA) to enable the subsidised delivery of its Roadshow 'Maths Apps'.
+The 50 minute 'Maths Apps' Roadshow was developed with our partner Science Made Simple with EPSRC funding.
 It is Wales centric and focuses on 5 individuals working in Wales and the jobs they do.
 In filmed interviews they explain why Maths is important to their work and the Science Made Simple presenter reinforces the Maths messages in interactive demonstrations that use practical applications of Maths.
 The jobs are wide-ranging - from running one's own business, to sports science, to hospital radiology, to developing computer games, to vehicle design.
-Following invites to Welsh Secondary Schools, all 24 subsidised places have now been filled, and our partners Science Made Simple will be delivering the shows during Spring Term 2013 across Wales.
+Science Made Simple will be presenting the Roadshow at 32 schools during 2014 across Wales.
+The Roadshow is currently only available in English.

 - Careers Wales one of our partners is a good place to start.
-In particular they have info on Maths Careers
+In particular they have info on careers using maths

-Information on a broad range of careers is here Try the links to Science, Engineering and IT
+Information on a broad range of careers is here.
+Try the links too to Science and Technology.

 - FutureMorph is also good.
 They also have some interesting interactive games to help students the kind of work that might suit them.
 Why not try this game?